sqlxpert/z-container-api-kafka-aws-terraform/README.md

     Periodic internal health checks, plus your occasional Web requests, should appear.

-12. Delete this infrastructure as soon as you are done experimenting.
-I've chosen low-cost options but they are not free.
+11. Delete the infrastructure as soon as you are done experimenting.
+I chose low-cost options but they are not free.

-    `terraform apply -destroy` is a quick solution.

-    Expect a slow deletion process for the VPC and for IPAM.
-You might prefer to interrupt Terraform, delete the `hello_api` VPC and the IPAM pool cascade manually in the AWS Console, then repeat `terraform apply -destroy`&nbsp;.
+    ```shell
+    # terraform apply -destroy
+    ```

+    If any resource is slow to delete, you may wish to interrupt Terraform, delete the resource manually, and then re-run Terraform.

     Expect an error message about retiring KMS encryption key grants (harmless, in this case).